rkuma183/wilsonmar.github.io/_posts/2017-03-25-agile-perftest.md

 5. **How to tune configuration settings for lower costs and resiliency during sprints ...**

-   ... instead of letting default settings wreck havoc on servers.
+   This avoid letting default settings wreck havoc on servers.

    Several tuning runs can use adaptive algorithms to identify optimal settings from among a complex set of possibilities.
 This requires results to be assess mostly automatically rather than depending upon manual reviews all the time.

 6. **How to provide Production Operations <a href="#Predictive">predictive triggers</a> for action ...**

-   ... instead of leaving others to figure it out on their own.
+   This avoid leaving others to figure it out on their own.

    Identify conditions (such as memory per user) that are evident before the system reaches during artificially induced load levels.